ToothlessGear/node-gcm/README.md

 ## Debug

-To enable debug mode (print requests and responses to and from GCM), set the `DEBUG` environment flag when running your app (assuming you use `node app.js` to run your app):
+To enable debug mode (print requests and responses to and from FCM), set the `DEBUG` environment flag when running your app (assuming you use `node app.js` to run your app):

 ```bash